-VISIT locations that tell stories of the colonial period such as settlement and explorer locations, Aboriginal sites, shipping and trade, the gold rush, Eureka stockade, Marvellous Melbourne.
+VISIT landmarks that tell stories of the colonisation period such as settlement explorer locations, Indigenous, shipping, gold rush, Eureka, Marvellous Melbourne.

-VIEW paintings, maps and documents by by early settlers and artists eg, historic pictures,timelines,
+VIEW early paintings, maps, and documents eg, historic pictures, timelines,

-DISCOVER the impact of settlers on the Indigenous people of the Kulin Nation.
+DISCOVER the impact of settlers on the Indigenous people and landscapes of the Kulin Nation.

 WHEN: School excursions are normally up to two hours by arrangement at a time of your convenience.

-WHERE: Our tours usually start and finish at Federation Square but can start from the Immigration Museum if needed.
+WHERE: Our tours usually start and finish at Federation Square or from the Immigration Museum.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS